 - Accessory Storage Box

 - Cleaning Brush

 The Sous Chef also includes a built-in timer that will count up or count down.
 If you’ve owned other food processors, one thing you’ll have to get used to with the Sous Chef is its incredible power.
 It’s so strong and fast that it’s very easy to over process.
 For that reason, the timer could come in handy for new users.
 When it is not set, the timer automatically counts up during processing.
 By observing as you work, you can learn how much processing time is required for various foods – and more importantly with this unit, how much is too much.

 The 51 page Instruction/Recipe Book is very informative and a good resource to check before you buy.
 You can view it online here: Breville the Sous Chef® Instruction Book

 This guide gives you clear, up-close views of the various parts, explains exactly how everything works, and provides a quick reference chart showing which blades or discs to use processing different foods.
-The booklet even includes 12 pages of recipes.

 * Important Note About the Large Chopping/Mixing Blade

 There is some confusion about this blade because there are videos on YouTube from Australia (where the Breville Sous Chef is designed).
 Those videos show the Australian version of the Sous Chef with its “quad” blade.
 That quad blade is NOT included with or available for the U.S. version of the unit.
 The U.S. version has a smaller motor to accommodate the voltage loss from 220 to 120, and the quad blade is for the 220V unit only.